 Now imagine that the sun has disappeared behind the clouds.
 The space will be filled with soft and even light – the clouds will scatter the light beams, and they will not hit like a laser.

 Photography can be done in both cases, but now the picture will turn out to be friendly, and novice photographers and camera operators will be able to cope with the light.

 Equipment for Building Light Circuits During Portrait Photography

 There are a lot of portrait schemes, and the set of tools for building them may differ.
 We will consider two options with one fixture.

 Lighting devices are divided into pulsed and continuous lighting devices.
 The first ones flash for a split second while the camera takes a picture.
-They are not suitable for those who are recording video and can be difficult for beginners because the flash light is difficult to expose without taking a photo and evaluating the result.
-The latter, although less powerful, are more versatile and allow you to adjust the shooting settings in the process - you can externally assess whether a person looks good.
+They are not suitable for recording video and can be difficult for beginners because the flashlight is challenging to expose without taking a photo and evaluating the result.
+The latter, although less powerful, are more versatile and allow you to adjust the shooting settings in the process – you can externally assess whether a person looks good.

-Also, photographers and operators use frost-frames as diffusers - special frame structures on which tracing paper or white fabric is stretched.
+Also, photographers and operators use frost-frames as diffusers – unique frame structures on which tracing paper or white fabric is stretched.
 The larger the diffuser, the softer the light will be.

-If the device is installed on one side of the face, then the other will remain in the shade, even if you have soft light.
-The reverse side can be illuminated with another device, but since we are talking about simple schemes, you can use a reflector.
-This is a special surface that will catch the light rays scattered around the room (already reflected from the walls or the face) and concentrate them again in the desired direction.
+If the device is installed on one side of the face, the other will remain in the shade, even with soft light.
+The reverse side can be illuminated with another device, but you can use a reflector since we are talking about simple schemes.
+It is a unique surface that will catch the light rays scattered around the room (already reflected from the walls or the face) and concentrate them again in the desired direction.

-Reflectors may vary in installation technology, shape, color and size.
-The examples from the previous picture are quite large, but when assembled, they fit in a small bag.
+Reflectors may vary in installation technology, shape, color, and size.
+The examples from the previous picture are pretty large, but they fit in a small bag when assembled.